krismbah/World_Weather_Analysis/README.md

 ## Results

 - Deliverable 1:
--   Generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
+   -Generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
 In addition to the city weather data  gathered in this module, use API skills to retrieve the current weather description for each city.
 Then, create a new DataFrame containing the updated weather data.

 Figure 1: